-Telematics Update engaged in extensive consultation with more than 25 leading industry figures to define research gaps and provide the most up-to-date, informed analysis of industry trends and needs.
+Telematics Update engaged in extensive consultation with more than 30 leading industry figures to define research gaps and provide the most up-to-date, informed analysis of industry trends and needs.
 All research was guided by the input of an advisory panel of industry consultants, to ensure that the report focused on real world industry needs and objectives.
 Where appropriate, insights gleaned from these interviews are supported by survey data, and publicly-available secondary research.

-Breakdown of TU’s Insurance survey, October 2012
+Breakdown of TU’s Insurance survey, November 2013

 Telematics Update realizes that the state of the industry is in considerable flux.
 Companies are putting forward new business models and new products all the time.
 At this point, it is impossible to say which of these approaches may prove most competitive.
 In fact, it is precisely this uncertainty about the relative advantages of alternative approaches being pursued that has led us to create this report at this time.
 Rather than attempting to impose consensus on issues where considerable debate continues about optimal business strategies, and forecasts, among other issues, this report sets out competing points of view, to allow readers to get a clear sense of possibilities.

 The Telematics Update team sought out the expertise of a wide range of industry executives.
-The October 2012 survey was conducted with confirmed a broad cross section of insurance focused industry executives.
+The 2013 survey was conducted with confirmed a broad cross section of insurance focused industry executives.

 Key methodology statistics: